 Long known as the standard for the treatment of prisoners of war, The Hague Convention is also the international treaty that serves as the source of ongoing agreement between nations on other issues.
 One important aspect of the Hague Convention addresses international protocol in the event of a child abduction that crosses national boundaries.
-The United States ratified this element of The Hague Convention (HC) in 1981, but its provisions came into full effect on July 1, 1988 through enactment of the Federal legislation called the International Child Abduction Remedies Act.
+The United States ratified this element of The Hague Convention in 1981, but its provisions came into full effect on July 1, 1988 through enactment of the Federal legislation called the International Child Abduction Remedies Act.

-The HC, and any legal proceedings under it, are not intended to serve as a child custody case in the sense of determining what is in the child’s best interests.
-The objective of the HC, through its focus on an expedient return of the child, is to ensure the child is in the proper place for that determination to be made, as well as prevent the abducting parent from gaining an unfair advantage.
+The Hague Convention, and any legal proceedings under it, are not intended to serve as a child custody case in the sense of determining what is in the child’s best interests.
+The objective of the Hague Convention, through its focus on an expedient return of the child, is to ensure the child is in the proper place for that determination to be made, as well as prevent the abducting parent from gaining an unfair advantage.
 The International Child Abduction Remedies Act provides that it and the HC “empower courts in the Untied States to determine only rights under the Convention, and not merits of any underlying child custody claims.”

-Application of The HC segregates cases into two categories: outgoing cases and incoming cases.
+Application of The Hague Convention segregates cases into two categories: outgoing cases and incoming cases.
 Outgoing cases are those in which a party here in the United States wants an abducted child to be returned from another country.
 Incoming cases are those in which the child was abducted from a foreign country and brought to the United States.

 The parent whose child has been abducted obtains an application to seek the return of their child from the U.S. State Department.
-The applicant does not have to have a court order for custody to be able to seek relief under the HC.
+The applicant does not have to have a court order for custody to be able to seek relief under the Hague Convention.
 The completed application is submitted to what is called the “central authority.”
-Under the HC, each nation must designate its official central authority.
+Under the Hague Convention, each nation must designate its official central authority.
 Previously, the United States’ central authority was the National Center for Missing and Exploited Children, but in April 2008 this was changed to the State Department.
 The central authority does not charge for its services provided under the HC.
 The central authority may assist in obtaining pro bono legal counsel or a reduced-fee attorney, but will not pay for any legal fees or expenses incurred by the applicant.

 The application is sent to the central authority in the country where the child is believed to be located.
-In the U.S., the State Department recommends sending all “outgoing” applications to their office first for a review to ensure compliance with the HC, and they in turn will send it on to the foreign central authority.
+In the U.S., the State Department recommends sending all “outgoing” applications to their office first for a review to ensure compliance with the Hague Convention, and they in turn will send it on to the foreign central authority.
 Applications received by the State Department are assigned a case officer who can furnish information about the foreign country where the child was taken and the legal system there.
 While they may not act as legal counsel, a case officer can assist in finding a foreign attorney.
 The case officer works with the representatives from the foreign central authority toward obtaining a prompt and voluntary return of the child.